GaspardR/snakemake_blockbuster/README.md

 If you use a cluster system that operates with another schedule manager, configure the workflow according to your system via editing the files `cluster.json` and `slurmSubmit.py`
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

 If you don't use a cluster system, you don't need to edit any file.
-Although, a cluster is highly recommended, certain steps of the worklfow are very CPU and RAM intensive (eg: `rule STAR_generateGenome`)
+Although, a cluster is highly recommended, certain steps of the worklfow are CPU and RAM intensive (eg: `rule blockbuster`)

 #### Step 3: Execute workflow